≪ Go to our review of Double Strollers

 We purchased the Upper and Lower Adapters for testing this stroller.
 This creates more space between the primary and secondary seat, which we believe is the ideal configuration for using the Vista as a double stroller.

-This is a comparison chart for the double strollers tested in this review.
-The Vista is shown in blue, and its rank makes it clear why it won an award in this review.
+All the double strollers tested in this review are ranked and compared in the bar graph below.
+The Vista is shown in blue, and its position makes it clear why it won an award in this review.

 The sections below provide detailed information on the Vista and how it performed during testing for each metric.
-The metric scores were combined to determine the overall score with an emphasis on ease of use and maneuverability.
+The scores from each individual metric were used in combination to decide the overall score.
+Emphasis was put on ease of use and maneuverability especially.

 Ease of Use